Buffy Sainte-Marie To Receive Allan Slaight Humanitarian Spirit Award

 In 1969, she recorded Illuminations, the first quadrophonic vocal album – the same year she founded the Nihewan Foundation for Native American Education, "a small private non-profit foundation dedicated improving the education of and about Native American people and cultures.
 Nihewan’s focus is to help Native American students to participate in learning, while also helping people of all backgrounds learn about Native American culture."
 She was also the first First Nations regular to appear weekly on Sesame Street from 1975-1980, as well as the first person to breastfeed on national television.

 The Buffy Sainte-Marie legacy includes a slew of awards and honours, ranging from the Order of Canada and the previously mentioned Academy Award, to induction to the Canadian Songwriters Hall Of Fame, the Canadian Music Hall of Fame, the Allan Waters Humanitarian Award (awarded by CARAS at the Juno Awards), a Golden Globe Award, four Juno Awards, a BAFTA Film Award, the Canadian Country Music Hall of Fame and also received the Governor General’s Performing Arts Award, the International Folk Music Awards’ People’s Voice Award – and in 2015, won the Polaris Music Prize for her album Power in the Blood.

 Most recently, she has advocated The Creative Native Project, a mentorship program that inspires and empowers Indigenous youth to explore the field of creative arts and live production via community arts weekends.

-Sainte-Marie is also about to add “author” to her impressive credentials, as Greystone Books will publish Hey Little Rockabye, an illustrated children’s book about pet adoption, in May 2020.New Arrivals - Check out the latest sneakers at Capital.
+Sainte-Marie is also about to add “author” to her impressive credentials, as Greystone Books will publish Hey Little Rockabye, an illustrated children’s book about pet adoption, in May 2020.Air Force 1

 * Samaritanmag.com is an online magazine covering the good deeds of individuals, charities and businesses.